Hawks Nest WV: Family‑Friendly Hiking with Kids & Dogs (Scenic Views + Adventures)

 Plus, it’s nearby a lot of New River Gorge Bridge attractions.
 Plenty of hiking trails all around this area.
 It would be a super fun getaway!

-Is Hawks Nest good for kids and dogs?
+Is Hawks Nest good for kids?

 The trail is a bit steep and gravelly.
 I’d use caution with kids and dogs.
-As for the Lodge; Dogs are not permitted inside Hawks Nest Lodge.

 Find a dog sitter; this is just not the friendliest State Park to bring pups.